oracle-livelabs/developer/rest-services-for-adb-appdevlive/rest-enable-objects-ocw23/rest-enable-objects-ocw23.md

 ## Task 1: REST Enable a custom SQL Statement

-:bulb: <*If this is your first time accessing the REST Workshop, you will be presented with a guided tour.
+💡 *If this is your first time accessing the REST Workshop, you will be presented with a guided tour.
 Complete the tour or click the `X` in any tour popup window to quit the tour.*

 1. Start by navigating to the **Database Actions Menu** in the upper left of the page and select **REST**.